cfhirsch/adventofcode2023/README.md

 A little more involved.
 Brute force won't work here (or at least will take too long :)).
 Suppose there are n starting nodes, and let S_i, 1 <= i <= n be the ith starting node.
 We need to calculate P_i, 1 <= i <= n, where P_i is the number of steps it takes to get from S_i to a node that ends with "Z".
 The answer is then
 LCM(P_1, P_2, ..., P_n), the least common multiple of the P_i's.
 I had to crib an algorithm for computing the LCD from the internet.

+## Dec 9
+Both parts were really easy.
+I'll let the code speak for itself.

+## Dec 10

+### Part One:
+Writing the code to figure out which tiles were neighbors (i.e. reachable via a pipe) of a current tile was straightforward if slightly tedious.
+Between the examples and my puzzle input, there were only two possible kinds of tiles that the start tile could be; instead of writing a function that could handle all conceivable cases, my code only works for the specific instances that I've been given, so very well may not work for all puzzle inputs.